+Definitions -

-- Definitions - - In-school suspension The removal within the school building of a student from the student's regular education program for up to, but not more than, 10 school days per school year for disciplinary reasons by the school principal. - Short-term suspension Removal of a student from school for up to, but not more than, three school days for disciplinary reasons by the principal. - Long-term suspension Removal of a student from school for a time period between four and 10 school days for disciplinary reasons by the principal. - Extended suspension The removal of a student from a student's regular program for a time period between 11 and 45 school days by the superintendent of schools or his/her designee. - Expulsion The removal of the student from the student's regular school program for 45 school days or longer.
+- In-school suspension The removal within the school building of a student from the student's regular education program for up to, but not more than, 10 school days per school year for disciplinary reasons by the school principal. - Short-term suspension Removal of a student from school for up to, but not more than, three school days for disciplinary reasons by the principal. - Long-term suspension Removal of a student from school for a time period between four and 10 school days for disciplinary reasons by the principal. - Extended suspension The removal of a student from a student's regular program for a time period between 11 and 45 school days by the superintendent of schools or his/her designee. - Expulsion The removal of the student from the student's regular school program for 45 school days or longer.

-Offenses - The school principal has the right and authority to discipline students including suspension and referral to the superintendent of schools for further action for offenses including but not limited to use/possession/sale of alcohol, inhalants, drugs, tobacco; firearms; other gun use/possession; other weapons; sale; attack on an adult; threat to an adult; attack on a student; threat to a student; fighting; extortion; sexual attack; sexual harassment; sexual activity; arson/fire; false alarms/bomb threats; explosives; disrespect; harassment/bullying; disruption; academic dishonesty; inappropriate use of electronics; theft; trespassing; destruction of property; acts that jeopardize the safety or security of students, employees or others; use or possession of any inhalation device (including, but not limited to, a vaping device, hookah pipe or e-cigarettes) unless permitted by Board Policy, a 504 Plan or an Individualized Education Program (IEP).
+Offenses - The school principal has the right and authority to discipline students including suspension up to 10 days for offenses including but not limited to use/possession of alcohol, inhalants (including, but not limited to, a vaping device, hookah pipe or e-cigarettes), drugs, tobacco; other gun use/possession; other weapons; threat to an adult; attack on a student; threat to a student; fighting; extortion; sexual attack; sexual harassment; sexual activity; arson/fire; false alarms/bomb threats; explosives; disrespect; harassment/bullying; disruption; academic dishonesty; inappropriate use of electronics; theft; trespassing; destruction of property; acts that jeopardize the safety or security of students, employees or others.